learn-thrive-group

 • Performer track applicants: Put together a well-prepared performance or presentation consisting of 5-10min (2 to 3 selections) of live or digital music depending on your area.
 The selections may be original works or selections from popular music repertoire.
 You must demonstrate instrumental or vocal proficiency to be eligible for the Performer Track.

 • Non-performer track applicants: Please prepare to present 1-2 of your strongest pieces, and be prepared to describe your workflow and creative process.
-Feel free to bring supporting materials such as lead sheets, session files, etc.
+Feel free to bring supporting materials such as lead sheets, session files, etc. You are also welcome to showcase your ability to sing or play instruments.

 • All applicants: